-The rules are freely available and can be accessed through XBRL service providers whose incorporation of the rules in their software tool has been approved by the XBRL US Center for Data Quality.
-When the rules identify a potential error, they provide detailed information on the potential error with guidance on how to correct it.
+The rules are freely available and can be accessed through XBRL service providers whose incorporation of the rules in their software tool has been certified to successfully execute the rules.
+When an error is detected by a rule, filers receive detailed information about the error with guidance on how to correct it.

 Assets equal liabilities plus shareholders’ equity.